 3. Have a reliable drug testing system in place

-None of the efforts taken by management to address the ills of drug use in the workplace could be possible if there was no surefire means of testing employees and potential employees for drug use.
+All of the efforts taken by management to address the ills of drug use in the workplace were only possible if there was drug use in the workplace could be possible if there were no surefire means of testing employees and potential employees for drug use.
 Fortunately, the healthcare industry has made such testing quick, simple to conduct, and remarkably accurate.
-Human resource managers no longer need to send their workers to laboratories or drug testing centers to run initial screens for the most commonly abused substances.
+Human resource managers no longer need to send workers to laboratories or drug testing centers to run initial screens for the most commonly abused substances.

-How to properly use drug test cups and strips: Click Here
+How to properly use drug test cups and strips: Click Here.